 As a colour, in isolation it might appear to be a very love or loathe hue, however pair it with the New Neutrals — those deliciously laid-back lavenders, pale sage greens, peaches and powder pinks that are still everywhere at the minute — and a complex yet artfully coordinated character emerges as sedate starts to feel seriously sexy.
 Mustard is just tremendously adaptable: a pinch lends both depth and deliciousness, and I feel that’s why its rising to the fore right now: it represents the idea of being a bit more rock’n’roll in your home, chiming with the devil-may-care mix and mismatch moment that’s happening on a broader scale right, but actually, it’s a pretty safe bet.

 Caveat: use it consistently; a single cushion in an otherwise quiet room will just look odd.
-You need to be bold and mix it in using a generous dollop by twinning accessories with a star piece of furniture or a single wall in a statement paper.
+You need to be bold and mix it in using a generous dollop by twinning accessories (see more of my favourite picks at the end of this post!) with a star piece of furniture or a single wall in a statement paper.
 The point is, you need enough to add a deliberate flavour.
 Mustard doesn’t really do nuance.
 And while I certainly wouldn’t advocate a whole room replete in this strain of deep, earthy yellow, I’ve seen one that had a gloriously unexpected glossy mustard ceiling and it was absolutely magnificent.
 Certainly a move I find myself thinking and re-thinking about!

 Besides, as I wrote in my Milan 2018 Trend Report, my money’s on a variant of this hue for the forthcoming colour of the year.
 Why?
 Because it’s currently the peace broker between the two potentially rival style camps competing for our attention right now: New Neutrals vs Happy Design.
 It belies its perceived stridency such that you’d be forgiven for thinking at first, no, I can’t possibly ‘do’ mustard, then you try it and discover it adds such joy to a simple scheme that you’ll wonder how you ever did without it.
 Ohh, and, just how fantastic did Amal Clooney look at that wedding?!
 Enough said.
 PS Head to toe in fashion, big tick; see above re a touch more caution required at home.